Naturalization test for North Rhine-Westphalia

 Please note: The English translations included in the German citizenship test for North Rhine-Westphalia are provided solely to help you understand the content.
 The official test will not include any questions or answers in English.
 The questions and answers available on our site for the Germany Naturalization Test have been sourced from the official website of the German Federal Office for Migration and Refugees and have been translated into English.
 If you wish to take the Life in Germany Test for a different state in Germany, please visit our main page.

-More about the state of North Rhine-Westphalia
+More about the state of NRW

-Before reviewing the questions and answers for the Germany naturalization test for North Rhine-Westphalia, let’s briefly get to know the state.
+Before reviewing the questions and answers for the Germany citizenship test for North Rhine-Westphalia, let’s briefly get to know the state.
 North Rhine-Westphalia is located in the midwestern region of Germany.
 The state has a population of approximately 18 million, making it the most populous state in Germany, and it is the fourth largest by area.
 The state capital is Düsseldorf, and the largest city in the state is Cologne.
 North Rhine-Westphalia is bordered by Lower Saxony to the north, Hesse to the east, Rhineland-Palatinate to the south, and the countries of the Netherlands and Belgium to the west.
 Other important cities in the state include Dortmund, Essen, Duisburg, and Bochum.

 North Rhine-Westphalia contributes one-fifth of Germany’s gross domestic product and is one of the most economically powerful regions in Europe.
 The country’s major industrial area, the Ruhr region, is located in this state.